-In today’s troubled times we all wonder what is fiat currency, what does a fiat currency mean, how it works, and does it actually works?
+In today’s troubled times we all wonder what is fiat currency, how it works and does it actually work?
 In this post, I will answer all the above questions and much more so, stick around.

 What is Fiat Currency?